php-pg/pgconn/README.md

 ```

 ## API
-PgConn is not concurrency it should be pooled for concurrent access.
+PgConn is not concurrency safe, it should be used inside connection pool.

 Methods:
 * `PgConn::close(): void` - Disconnect from the server